RaviTella/EBookStoreSpringBootMVC/README.md

 ## Then:
 * Update the cosmos DB endpoint, key and locations information in application.properties
 * mvn spring-boot:run from the project base
-* On startup the application creates 3 cosmos collections, namely book, order, cart and order-lease.
-Each one will be configured with 400 RUs.
+* On startup the application creates 2 databases and 4 collections between them.
 * Access the WebApp at http://localhost/ebooks/index
-* Default user accounts customer1/customer1 and customer2/customer2
+* You will have to create user account to access the application functionality.
+The registration process asks for email ID, which will be used  as the login ID.
+Any email address is fine as long as it has a valid format.
 * If you prefer docker:
   * mvnw package
-  * docker build -t <YOUR REPO>/store .
+  * docker build -t <YOUR REPO>/ebookstorespringbootmvc .
-  * docker run -p 80:80 -e database.endpoint=<URI> -e database.key=<PRIMARY KEY> -t <YOUR REPO>/store
+  * docker run -p 80:80 -e azure.cosmos.bookstore.uri=<URI> -e azure.cosmos.bookstore.key=<PRIMARY KEY> -t <YOUR REPO>/ebookstorespringbootmvc
-  * Access the WebApp at http://localhost/ebooks/index with the default accounts mentioned previously
+  * Access the WebApp at http://localhost/ebooks/index
 * If you want to just get the app up and running, you could use my container:
-  * docker run -p 80:80 -e database.endpoint=<COSMOS_ENDPOINT> -e database.key=<COSMOS_KEY> -t ravitella/store
+  * docker run -p 80:80 -e azure.cosmos.bookstore.uri=<URI> -e azure.cosmos.bookstore.key=<PRIMARY KEY>  -t ravitella/ebookstorespringbootmvc
-  * Access the WebApp at http://localhost/ebooks/index with the default accounts mentioned previously
+  * Access the WebApp at http://localhost/ebooks/index

 * This is the home page